Bottle-FeedingSkip to the navigation

 Preparing infant formula

-In some cases, doctors recommend adding a thickening agent to a baby's formula.
-Before you use one, talk to your doctor about the risks and benefits.
-If you have any trouble feeding your baby, talk to your doctor or nurse.
+- In some cases, health care providers recommend adding a thickening agent to a baby's formula.
+Before you use one, talk to your health care provider about the risks and benefits.
+If you have any trouble feeding your baby, talk to your health care provider.

 Feeding your baby